 July 26 - 28 2019

 sponsored by the Mono Lake Committee

 This field seminar will concentrate on the identification and ecology of birds that breed in the Mono Basin and others that migrate by Mono Lake during the summer.
 In sagebrush meadows and riparian and montane forests, the class will explore a number of sites, mixing short leisurely walks with periods of observation and natural history discussion.
 Woodpeckers, corvids, flycatchers, warblers, and other passerines display fascinating, varied behaviors.
-However, a major focus will be Mono Lake and other wetlands where phalaropes and other shorebirds feed.
+A major focus will be Mono Lake and other wetlands where phalaropes and other shorebirds feed.
 This class will also focus on the diverse plant life found from subalpine meadows to riparian and sagebrush steppe habitats.
 The unique geology of the Mono Basin is an additional theme of this outing.
 Canoeing on the lake, a special way to experience this special habitat will be a feature of this class.

 Exploring the Tomales Bay Watershed